JustNewsNC/ECE309-UNO/README.md

         3) Mixed matches.
 Any number of real players and bots (up to a combined maximum of 4) can play together.

 ##Consolidations:
-    ###Not all features of UNO work in this format, the following consoldiations have been made:
+    ###Not all features of UNO work in this format, the following consolidations have been made:

         1) Players can not be penalized for not saying UNO when they only have one card remaining; the game does this automatically.
         2) Players can look in the terminal's history to see other human player's hands.